vanny96/challenge-shift-to-sdv/README.md

 docker run -it --privileged --name shift2sdv-dev -v <absolute/path/to>/challenge-shift-to-sdv:/workspaces/shift2sdv -p 25551:25551 --workdir /workspaces/shift2sdv shift2sdv-dev:0.1 /bin/bash
 ```

-## Adding a new application
+# Adding a new application

 To add your new shiny application, just create a new folder under [apps](/apps) and add a Dockerfile that specifies the build and containerization steps.
-To get an easy start you can just copy one of the examples there and update it as you please :rocket:
+For an easy start you can also just copy one of the examples there and update it as you please :rocket:

 The `build-apps` script is already configured to automatically build all apps located in the [apps](/apps).

-For the application to also be executed by Ankaios a configuration for it must either be:
+For the application to also be executed by Ankaios, a configuration for it must either be:
 * added to the initial startup manifest [shift2sdv_manifest.yaml](shift2sdv_manifest.yaml) or
 * dynamically added during runtime via the control interface using the [Ankaios Python SDK](https://pypi.org/project/ankaios-sdk/)